contrarybaton60/vista-stuff-xfce4/README.md

 (emerald > Edit Themes > Titlebar)
 ~~~

-licenses are in the readme files in the folders
+credits and licenses are in the readme files in the folders